 This article will be continuously updated through Sunday morning.

 This is in addition to a Tuesday update with transaction recommendations.
-Remember that these projections are imperfect analyses, working with the most current information and five years of historical data.
+Remember that these projections are an imperfect analysis working with the most current information and five years of historical data.
 If players practice in full, they’ll be excluded from any specific analysis and should be assumed healthy unless otherwise stated.

 “*” indicates full breakdown below